-Press play below to hear Victor tell his story or add the full story to your playlist here.
+Press play below to listen the audio podcast.
+Hear Victor tell his story or add the full story to your playlist here.

 The path that brought us to Toledo was a winding one.
 In a way, you could say that we were brought here by the birth of our first child.

 Our beautiful baby girl was born on the evening of August 20th, 2016 in Bismarck, North Dakota.

 I still remember bursting into tears the first time I saw her.

 I often state that the birth of our daughter has been my most humanity-expanding experience.